edgefirst-dev/starter/docs/setup.md

 VERIFIER_API_KEY=""
 ```

-Rpleace the empty strings with the values of your Cloudflare account, database and API token, Gravatar API token and Verifier API key.
+Replace the empty strings with the values of your Cloudflare account, database and API token, Gravatar API token and Verifier API key.

 You can get a new Verifier API key at [verifier.meetchopra.com](https://verifier.meetchopra.com) completely free.